amyh25/dftm-transmission/README.txt

 B. Originators
 - Ari S. Freedman, University of Chicago Department of Ecology and Evolution (now at Princeton University Department of Ecology and Evolutionary Biology)
-- Amy Huang, University of Chicago Department of Ecology and Evolution (now at Massachusetts Institute of Technology Computational Systems Biology
+- Amy Huang, University of Chicago Department of Ecology and Evolution (now at Massachusetts Institute of Technology Computational Systems Biology)
 - Katherine Dixon, University of Chicago Department of Ecology and Evolution
 - Carlos Polivka, Wenatchee Forestry Sciences Laboratory
 - Greg Dwyer, University of Chicago Department of Ecology and Evolution

-C. Contact information
+C. Corresponding author contact information
 Greg Dwyer, gdwyer@uchicago.edu

 D. Dates of data collection